 Mexican corn pasta is a super fresh and super delicious weeknight meal.
 This recipe is very simple and quick to make.
-Angel hair pasta is tossed in a cheesy sauce that has been adorned with fresh corn kernels and savory onion.
-Some cumin, chili powder, and paprika gives this dish the perfect element of spice and fresh cilantro brings the whole dish together.
 This Mexican corn pasta is perfect for a warm summer evening!

 Good morning, everyone!
 How is everyone’s week going so far?
 Things have been pretty low-key around here.
 Weather was pretty crappy at the beginning of the week, so much of the time was spent getting ahead on recipe testing.
 I actually baked a cake you guys.
 I baked a cake.
 A layer cake at that!
 I really should be giving most of the credit to my sister, who is a master baker.
 I am pretty much useless when it comes to baking cakes, but we made a pretty beautiful cannoli naked cake.
 I can’t wait to share it with you guys!

 So anyway, today’s post has nothing to do with layer cakes.
 It has to do with the perfect summer weeknight meal: Mexican corn pasta.

 If one thing remains to be certain, I have definitely continued to go overboard where pasta is concerned on this website.
 I just love it.
 I love it so much.
 I absolutely never get tired of it, and I’m always looking for new ways to amp it up.

 This Mexican corn pasta is my ode to summer in pasta form.
 It is so fresh and so delicious.
 It has just that perfect touch of sweetness, with all of the spice to complement it.
 It’s ready in less than 30 minutes and tastes great served warm or chilled!
 This is a recipe you HAVE to make at some point this summer!
 Your family will thank you!